Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Method

 \section{Method}

 Our goal is to reconstruct human avatars from multi-view videos and render images of the reconstructed virtual character from arbitrary camera view and body poses, \ie, novel pose synthesis.
 An overview of our method is presented in Figure~\ref{fig:method_figure}.
 We train our model from a collection of multiview videos depicting various body poses, captured by $N$ calibrated cameras during $T$ timesteps.
 We pre-compute or assume access to SMPL~\cite{SMPL:2015} or SMPL-X~\cite{SMPL-X:2019} parameters, \ie, body shape $\boldsymbol{\beta}$ and body poses $\boldsymbol{\theta_t}=(\theta_1,\theta_j,\ldots,\theta_J)$ expressed as the 3D rotation of each body joint $j$, at timestep $t$.
 We also use foreground segmentation masks.

-\subsection{Canonical Representation}
+\subsection{Canonical representation}

-We represent the canonical human body as a set of volumetric primitives shaped as 3D Gaussians, \ie, $\mathcal{H}=\left\{ g_{i}\right\}$.
-Each Gaussian $g_i$ is parametrized by a set of learnable parameters.
-Note we drop the $i$-th subindex to declutter notation, but each Gaussian is parametrized by its own set of parameters: \begin{itemize} \item a 3D canonical position $\mathbf{p}_c = (p_x,p_y,p_z)$, \item a 3D orientation, represented by a quaternion $\mathbf{q}_c$, \item a 3D scale $\mathbf{s}=(s_{x},s_{y},s_{z})$, \item a color $\mathbf{c}=(c_r,c_g,c_b)$, \item an opacity scalar value $o$, \item a skinning weight vector $\mathbf{w} = (w_1,w_j,\ldots,w_{J})$ that regulates the influence of each body joint $j$ on how the gaussian moves, \item a latent code $\mathbf{l}$ that encodes the non-rigid motion. \end{itemize}
+We represent the canonical human body as a set of volumetric primitives shaped as 3D Gaussians.
+Each Gaussian is parametrized by its own set of learnable parameters. \begin{itemize} \item a 3D canonical position $\mathbf{p}_c = (p_x,p_y,p_z)$, \item a 3D orientation, represented by a quaternion $\mathbf{q}_c$, \item a 3D scale $\mathbf{s}=(s_{x},s_{y},s_{z})$, \item a color $\mathbf{c}=(c_r,c_g,c_b)$, \item an opacity scalar value $o$, \item a skinning weight vector $\mathbf{w} = (w_1,w_j,\ldots,w_{J})$ that regulates the influence of each body joint $j$ on how the gaussian moves, \item a latent code $\mathbf{l}$ that encodes the non-rigid motion. \end{itemize}

 This builds up from the original 3D Gaussian splatting formulation~\cite{kerbl3Dgaussians}, with the addition of the last 2 parameters that encode the pose-dependent movement of each primitive.
 We consider scale and opacity consistent across novel views and novel poses.
 For a given target body pose, we transform canonical position, orientation, and color to the posed space, as described in sections~\ref{sec:lbs} and ~\ref{sec:mlp}.